-Egyptian Fruit Bats roost in tombs, temples, rock crevices, trees and caves.
-Because they do not echolocate very well they are never far from the entrance when they inhabit a cave.
+Egyptian Fruit Bats roost in tombs, temples, rock crevices, trees, and caves.
+They do not echolocate, find items by use of sound, very well so they are never far from the entrance when they inhabit a cave.

 They may fly 20 to 25 miles a night from where they roost to their feeding grounds.
 The feeding grounds may change continuously as trees fruit and flower.
 Some colonies may make short migrations.
 When roosting these bats are crowded together and disputes are common and noisy.